ericslevenson/arctic-surface-water/ReadME.md

 ##### LakeTrack Scripts:
 LakeOccurrence.ipynb \
      *Process images in Earth Engine and export a lake occurrence composite image* \
+LakeOccurrenceBatches.ipynb \
+    *Batch processing of ROIs to process images in Earth Engine and export a lake occurrence composite* \
 mask2seed.ipynb \
       *Create new buffered lake shapefile based on the lake occurrence raster* \
 LakeTimeSeriesv3.ipynb \
     *Process images in Earth Engine and export near-daily observations of water extent per lake* \
 LakeTimeSeriesv1.ipynb \